rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 As you will see in the tables, the ``-pub`` parameter specifies a publishing application and the ``-sub`` specifies a subscribing application.
-If you do not specify See ``-pub`` then ``-sub`` is assumed.
+If you do not specify See ``-pub``, then ``-sub`` is assumed.

-Some of these parameters are valid when using *RTI Connext DDS Pro* and *RTI Connext DDS Micro* and *Raw Transport*, however, some of them are just available for some of the implementations, this should be stated both in each of the descriptions of the parameters and in the ``-help`` information displayed by the application.
+Some of these parameters are valid when using *RTI Connext DDS Professional*, *RTI Connext DDS Micro*, and *Raw Transport*; however, some of them are available for just some of the implementations.
+Whether or not a parameter is available should be stated both in each of the descriptions of the parameters and in the ``-help`` information displayed by the application.

 For additional information on setting the parameters, see sections: